BARANGAY BALETE HISTORY

 It is approximately 10.4 kilometers away from city proper.
 It has a total land area of 581.36 hectares designated to residential and commercial area.

-Barangay Balete classified as Rural Barangay, it has a total population of three thousand eight hundred forty eight (3,848) as of 2005, and a household population of seven hundred ninety six (796).
+Barangay Balete classified as Rural Barangay, it has a total population of five thousand four hundred forty five (5,445) as of 2020, and a household population of one thousand two hundred seventy five (1,275).

 Barangay Balete is one of the eight barangays within Hacienda Luisita.
 Most of the residents in this barangay were hacienda workers.
 Approximately 10 % are working in the Factory like IWS and Sanyo.
 At present, there is a massive unemployment due to unresolved dispute between labor and management of Hacienda resulting to poverty.
 For survival and daily living people planted vegetables and tree bearing fruits in their backyards.
 The vast land of sugar cane plantation turned to garden of grasses and weeds.
 In addition, as of now residents of this barangay acquired their needs on their mini businesses like sari-sari stores, barbeque stands and so on.
 Some were finding another employer so that they could have a source for their daily needs.